paskag/test_task/README.md

 4. Data dictionary - list of ﬁelds in each table and their description

-## Goal
-#### We would like to get an answer to the following question: Has the change in the underwriting ﬂow on the ally side achieved the purpose of shortening the time to ﬁll in the test results form?

 | Table         |       Field        | Description                          |
 | ------------- |:------------------:| -----                                |
 | Applicant     | applicant_id       | Unique identiﬁer of the applicant    |